AnderAmondarain/my_first_web_page_2024/README.md

 -Added organisation.

+-Adding lot of changes in organisation for the web to work well.
 ## Description
 -More of Ander is a website in which you can find information about: me, Ander, academic and personal; the blockchain application to the voting system;and, the double degree I'm studying and the Fundamentals of computer engineering course.
 Moreover, you can see webs of other people, and, you can contact me!